splunk/observability-workshop/workshop/oteldemo/README.md

 ## Splunk OpenTelemety Collector Configuration

-The following configuration can be applied to a default O11y workshop Splunk Show instance (EC2 or multipass).
+The following configuration can be applied to a default O11y workshop Splunk Show instance.
 Remember to remove any existing OTel Collector configuration.

 ``` bash
 helm delete splunk-otel-collector